Bali vs Lombok: An Honest Comparison

-You know that there is more than Bali in Indonesia?
+You know there is more than Bali in Indonesia?
 You’re already ahead of 30% of the internet (I’ve done the research)!

 To summarize my perspective: Bali is fizz and buzz whereas Lombok is hush and lull.